amaan-q00/WeatherApp/README.md

 How to run:
 You must have nodejs installed in your machine

-Clone the repo and run the Application with autorun.sh(for bash shell) file:
+Clone the repo and run the Application with run.sh(for bash shell) file:

 ```git clone https://github.com/Amaanx2056x/WeatherApp && cd WeatherApp && bash autorun.sh```